Cakem1x/Google_codejam_IOManager_Java/README.md

 8
 2 1 9 4 4 56 90 3</pre>

 In the first line the number of problems in this input is identified.
-This number can be ignored for the IOManager-class will automatically parse it.
+This number can be ignored because the IOManager-class will automatically parse it.
-Then comes the definition of the first problem:
+Then the definition of the first problem follows:
 <pre>INT (100)
 INT (3)
 LIST_INT (5 75 25)</pre>